renvoxit/EasyDeployerHub/README.md

 - deployment systems
 - Docker & automation

-Open an issue if interested.
+Open an issue or discussion if interested.